 Through the Community Empowerment Project, Charlotte Center for Legal Advocacy works in partnership with:

-- The Charlotte-Mecklenburg Housing Partnership to provide legal assistance to eligible low-income clients in the communities they are redeveloping to assist homeowners, tenants and homeless individuals who are trying to purchase or rent, or remain in their housing.
-The Charlotte-Mecklenburg Housing Partnership is a broad-based, private, non-profit housing development and
+- DreamKey Partners, formerly known as the Charlotte-Mecklenburg Housing Partnership, to provide legal assistance to eligible low-income clients in the communities they are redeveloping to assist homeowners, tenants and homeless individuals who are trying to purchase or rent, or remain in their housing.

 - Established Community Development Corporations (CDC) to provide requested legal assistance to eligible low-income clients of the CDC communities, including the Lakewood Neighborhood Association, working in one neighborhood with 270 homes, the Friendship CDC affiliated with Friendship Missionary Baptist Church in the Beatties Ford neighborhood, the Belmont CDC in Belmont neighborhood, and the Crossroads CDC in the Grier Heights neighborhood.
 These efforts are consistent with the redevelopment goals of each CDC’s residents to help grow and enhance neighborhoods.